You might want to consider updating your browser.

 Read more about Textmapping >> [http://www.textmapping.org/overview.html]

-Bullet point.
-Red arrow pointing the the right.
-The Textmapping Project is a free resource for teachers, homeschoolers, and education researchers.
+Bullet point The Textmapping Project is a free resource for teachers, homeschoolers, and education researchers.
 It is the original and best source for information about scrolls and textmapping.
 The Textmapping Project's founder, Dave Middlebrook, invented the textmapping method.
 He pioneered the use of scrolls and Textmapping for classroom instruction starting in 1990, and has been conducting workshops for teachers since 1994.

 Read more about Dave Middlebrook >> [http://www.textmapping.org/founder.html]